sparkbox/standard/foundry/foundry_governance.md

 ## Authors
 - In charge of providing content, images, and any other needs for the post
 - Can get help from others as needed to accomplish that task
 - Enters the post in Expression Engine
 - Keep Assistant Editor informed and [update spreadsheet](https://docs.google.com/spreadsheets/d/1DQj8cepF4RCyXBPMuy8CjSIt3M4Cf7tzDl3X3GXwKhs/edit?pli=1#gid=0) to notify of progress
 - Need help thinking through your topic or post?
 Anyone involved in the Foundry would be happy to talk and listen.

 ## Designer(s)
-- Creates primary post image (typically Marshall)
+- Creates primary post image
 - Helps with other visual needs when requested (Jeremy assigns for each article)

 ## Peer Reviewer(s)